-1 BRCA1 mutation Your testing shows that you have a pathogenic mutation or a variant that is likely pathogenic in the BRCA1 gene.
-2 Hereditary breast and ovarian cancer (HBOC) People with BRCA1 mutations have hereditary breast and ovarian cancer (HBOC).
-3 Cancer risks You have an increased chance to develop breast cancer, ovarian cancer, pancreatic cancer, prostate cancer, and possibly other types of cancer.
+1 Result Your testing shows that you have a pathogenic or likely pathogenic variant in the BRCA1 gene.
+2 BRCA1-related cancer predisposition People with a pathogenic or likely pathogenic BRCA1 variant have BRCA1 -related cancer predisposition 3 Cancer risks You have an increased chance to develop breast cancer, ovarian cancer, pancreatic cancer, prostate cancer, and possibly other types of cancer.
 4 What you can do Risk management decisions are very personal.
 There are options to detect cancer early or lower the risk to develop cancer.
-It is important to discuss these options with your doctor and decide on a plan that works for you.
-5 Other medical concerns Individuals with BRCA1 mutations may have an increased risk to have a child with Fanconi anemia, but only if their partner also carries a mutation in the BRCA1 gene.
+It is important to discuss these options with your healthcare provider and decide on a plan that works for you.
+5 Other medical concerns Individuals with a pathogenic or likely pathogenic BRCA1 variant may have an increased risk to have a child with Fanconi anemia, but only if their partner also carries a pathogenic or likely pathogenic variant in the BRCA1 gene.
 Fanconi anemia is a rare condition that can cause specific physical characteristics, bone marrow failure, and an increased risk of certain cancers.
-6 Family Family members may also be at risk - they can be tested for the BRCA1 mutation that was identified in you.
+6 Family Family members may also be at risk - they can be tested for the pathogenic or likely pathogenic BRCA1 variant that was identified in you.
 It is recommended that you share this information with your family members so they can learn more and discuss with their healthcare providers.